The Dangers of Toxic Contaminated Water in America

 There are numerous ways in which feces can contaminate our water.
 Practically, all water sources are contaminated by feces because the call of nature for animals is simply in and with nature.

 They do not have any choice as to where to answer the call.
-Whether it may be of a human or animal, it still carries numerous bacteria and viruses that can potentially harm one's health.
+Whether it may be a human or an animal, it still carries numerous bacteria and viruses that can potentially harm one's health.

 Protozoan Parasites

-Cryptosporidium and Giardia are common examples of microscopic organisms that belong to this contaminant.
+Cryptosporidium and Giardia are typical examples of microscopic organisms that belong to this contaminant.
 These organisms reproduce by feeding on animals.
 Drinking contaminated water containing these organisms can cause severe abdominal pain and diarrhea.

 Escherichia Coli